 Subject to the constraints of the due diligence procedure.

 Documents must be provided for every person related to the company.

-Disclaimer: The fact sheet is provided for convenience only.
-Nothing on this fact sheet shall be construed as a contractual commitment or as a warranty.
+Disclaimer: Nothing on this fact sheet shall be construed as a contractual commitment or as a warranty.
 Services conditions are governed by the applicable terms and conditions.